jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Humans play the Game of Life.
 Most of time we play it with tools, but that is the only difference.
 It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in New York City.

 The laws of physics, chemistry, and geology still reign.
 They interact to create an emergent game board.
 Entropy wears down our homes, spoils our food, and puts timers on the entire human experience.
-Life continually inspires modifications of existing forms, while evolution determines which offspring survive to represent life's future.
+Life continually creates modifications of existing forms, while natural selection determines which offspring survive to represent life's future.

 Our game is different because of us.
 We have mythological, philosophical, scientific interpretations of reality that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard.
 Sometimes they exploit and degrade.